synxty/idea/[game-title].md

 ### 3.4.
 Rangers

-Rangers stand as the vanguard of your team's offensive might, serving as the paramount source of unrelenting **damage**.
+Rangers stand as the vanguard of your team's offensive might, serving as the paramount source of unrelenting **Damage**.
 These nimble marksmen specialize in the art of delivering precision strikes from afar, inflicting devastating harm upon their targets.

-Balancing their unparalleled **damage** output with the need for strategic positioning and protection is crucial.
+Balancing their unparalleled **Damage** output with the need for strategic positioning and protection is crucial.
 When placed correctly and safeguarded, Rangers become an unstoppable force, capable of decimating adversaries from a safe distance.

-Incorporate Rangers into your strategy shrewdly, recognizing their value as your team's foremost **damage** dealers, while always being mindful of their need for protection.
+Incorporate Rangers into your strategy shrewdly, recognizing their value as your team's foremost **Damage** dealers, while always being mindful of their need for protection.

 #### 3.4.1.
 Play Style

 Unless stated otherwise by a specific ability, Rangers exclusively target the closest enemy character.

-Rangers deal more **damage** the farther they are from their target, but their **Critical Hit Chance** and **Accuracy** increase as they draw closer.
-This versatility makes them proficient at engaging both front-line enemies and posing a threat to their back-line.
+Rangers deal more **Damage** the farther they are from their target, but their **Critical Hit Chance** and **Accuracy** increase as they draw closer.
+This versatility makes them proficient at engaging both vanguard line enemies and posing a threat to their rear line.

 #### 3.4.2.
 Signature Passive